Understanding Cherry Wood: Characteristics, Uses, and More

 Workability (Mechanical & Physical Properties)

-As you know, cherry materials have straight grains.
-Thanks to this attribute, you can process them into manufacturing and milling machines without problems.
+Working with cherry is pretty straightforward because of its straight grain.
+You can run it through manufacturing and milling machines without much hassle.
 The only issue with this lumber is when you put the stain on its surface.

 Durability/Rot-Resistance